sam-goldman/optimism-tutorial/erc721-bridge-standard-erc721/README.md

 `PRIVATE_KEY` - this account is going to be used to call the factory and create your L2 ERC721.
 Remember to fund your account for deployment.
 `INFURA_ID` - is your Infura ID for using `optimistic-kovan` and `optimistic-mainnet`.
-`L1_TOKEN_ADDRESS` - address of the L1 ERC721 which you want to bridge.
+`L1_ERC721_ADDRESS` - address of the L1 ERC721 which you want to bridge.
-`L2_TOKEN_NAME` and `L2_TOKEN_SYMBOL` are properties of the L2 token instance.
+`L2_ERC721_NAME` and `L2_ERC721_SYMBOL` are properties of the L2 ERC721 contract.
 These are normally the same as the ERC721 properties on L1.

 ### Running the deploy script